ni/arbitrary-session-management/README.md

   When the measurement plug-in executes, data will be logged to the file specified in the PinMap.

-**Note:**
+> [!Note]
+>
-This solution currently supports pin-centric workflow.
+> This solution currently supports pin-centric workflow.
 Extending support to non-pin-centric (IO Resource) workflow via the IO Discovery Service is not planned at this time due to the following considerations:
+>

-- **Manual Configuration Overhead:** The IO Discovery Service depends on a JSON configuration file, typically managed through **NI MAX**, to describe available hardware and instruments.
+> **Manual Configuration Overhead:** The IO Discovery Service depends on a JSON configuration file, typically managed through **NI MAX**, to describe available hardware and instruments.
 Integrating the logger service would require manual updates to this file, increasing setup complexity.
+>
-- **Pin Map Context Limitations:** When a pin map is active and used by a measurement plug-in, the session management service bypasses the IO Discovery Service.
+> **Pin Map Context Limitations:** When a pin map is active and used by a measurement plug-in, the session management service bypasses the IO Discovery Service.
 This restricts session reservation for services like the JSON Logger.
+>

-As a result, pin-centric workflow is the recommended and supported approach for session-managed resources.
+> As a result, pin-centric workflow is the recommended and supported approach for session-managed resources.

 ---